Share This Post

 So while a living will is very important, it has some severe limitations.
 Because of these limitations, you may also want a healthcare power of attorney.

-An HPA can be considered a “backup” to a living will in a sense.
-If you don’t have a living will, or it can’t be applied (because one of two conditions above hasn’t been certified by two doctors), then your HPA can be used instead.
+A health care power of attorney, abbreviated HPOA or sometimes HCPA, can be considered a “backup” to a living will in a sense.
+If you don’t have a living will, or it can’t be applied (because one of two conditions above hasn’t been certified by two doctors), then your HPOA can be used instead.
 Both documents should agree with each other, so that one doesn’t say to end life support while the other says to continue, for instance.

 The health care power of attorney was drafted by the South Carolina Legislature.
 It is presented in a Q & A format and asks you to consider different scenarios and to make a decision about what you want to happen.
 At our law office we have you initial each choice so it’s clear that you chose every selection yourself.